redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 # Kirigami and QQC2 Desktop Style

-For Kirigami, I tried to focus on fixing up Dialog behavior to mixed results.
+{{< add "bugfix" >}} For Kirigami, I tried to focus on fixing up Dialog behavior to mixed results.
 I wanted to change [the dialog closePolicy](https://invent.kde.org/frameworks/kirigami/-/merge_requests/960), but that's been more complex than expected.
 I attempted to fix [the extra horizontal scrolling bug in Dialogs](https://invent.kde.org/frameworks/kirigami/-/merge_requests/966)[^2], but that has unintended regressions in Discover and I'm not really happy with the solution.
 I also have [a bunch of OverlaySheet fixes that I need to rebase](https://invent.kde.org/frameworks/kirigami/-/merge_requests/957)[^3] :) So a bunch of half-baked things I should start finishing next month!

-I noticed an issue [where Breeze Icons on Android wouldn't work](https://invent.kde.org/frameworks/kirigami/-/merge_requests/976) if you had a custom icon theme in your application - which I tried to fix but I'm not happy with the solution.
+{{< add "bugfix" >}} I noticed an issue [where Breeze Icons on Android wouldn't work](https://invent.kde.org/frameworks/kirigami/-/merge_requests/976) if you had a custom icon theme in your application - which I tried to fix but I'm not happy with the solution.
 It looks like the built-in icons index.theme is not installed properly, and I want to figure out if we can fix that first.

-For qqc2-desktop-style, I [fixed an odd case where you could select text in TextAreas](https://invent.kde.org/frameworks/qqc2-desktop-style/-/merge_requests/230) that explicitly disabled it by using the right-click context menu.
+{{< add "bugfix" >}} For qqc2-desktop-style, I [fixed an odd case where you could select text in TextAreas](https://invent.kde.org/frameworks/qqc2-desktop-style/-/merge_requests/230) that explicitly disabled it by using the right-click context menu.

 # Plasma Welcome